slochower/smirnoff-host-guest-manuscript/manuscript.md

 ## Methods

 ### Choice of host-guest systems
-In this study, we report the binding thermodynamics of 43 host-guest complexes (@fig:host-guest-pairs and Table @tbl:host-guests) computed using three different force fields.
+In this study, we report the binding thermodynamics of 43 host-guest complexes (Figure @fig:host-guest-pairs and Table @tbl:host-guests) computed using three different force fields.
 The complexes consist of either α- or β-cyclodextrin as host molecules and a series of small molecule guests containing ammonium, carboxylate, or cyclic alcohol functional groups.
 Cyclodextrins are cyclic polymers consisting of six (αCD) or seven (βCD) glucose monomers in the shape of a truncated cone.
 The equilibrium constants and standard molar enthalpies of binding for these 43 complexes have been measured using isothermal titration calorimetry (ITC) and nuclear magnetic resonance spectroscopy (NMR) [@1236RpaUv] and computationally in [@HVgz5rZq].